CaetanoGenete/python-tools.nvim/README.md

 ### Using Luarocks

-If [luarocks](https://luarocks.org/) is installed, Lazy _v11+_ can be instructed to use luarocks to compile the library using the _build_ field of the Lazy plugin spec:
+If [luarocks](https://luarocks.org/) is installed, by appropriately setting the _build_ field of the Lazy plugin spec, Lazy _v11+_ can be instructed to use luarocks to compile the library.

 > [!IMPORTANT]
 >